Zir0-93/zir0-93.github.io/_posts/2019-07-30-rest-message-queue.md

         body='Hello world!'
     )
  ```
-**Service Integration Level**:  Asynchronous communication at this level is concerned with designing micoservices so that they do
+**3 - Service Integration Level**:  Asynchronous communication at this level is concerned with designing micoservices so that they do
 not need to communicate with other services during their request/response cycle.
 Why?
 Because at the end of day, the goal for a
 service is to be available to the end-user even if other services that are part of the whole system are offline or unhealthy.